debops/debops/docs/ansible/roles/lxc/defaults-detailed.rst

 lxc__containers
 ---------------

-THe :envvar:`lxc__containers` variable can be used to define and manage LXC containers on a given LXC host.
+The :envvar:`lxc__containers` variable can be used to define and manage LXC containers on a given LXC host.
 By default, DebOps configures LXC containers with static MAC addresses based on the container name, therefore the names used for LXC containers should be unique on a given subnet, even between different